memgraph/docs/docs/reference-guide/temporal_types/overview.md

 ```cypher
 CREATE (:School {Calculus : LocalTime({hour:9, minute:15})})
 ```

-LocalTime properties:
-You can access the individual fields of LocalTime through their properties:
+You can access the individual fields of a LocalTime through its properties:

 name|description
 :-:|:-: